-- Internally – Different departments or team members all have their hand in building out a contract.
-As a draft gets circulated, the lack of accountability makes it all too easy for problems to occur.
+- Internally – Different business departments or team members all have their hand in building out a contract.
+As a document gets circulated, you risk problems occurring.
 Because of this, the final product may bear scant resemblance to the early drafts or be missing key provisions.

 - Externally – During the negotiation, it’s easy for the dialogue to become muddied between the two parties, both angling for their own goals.
 This lack of clarity can create disparities between what both parties think they agree to.

 Once negotiations are settled, communication with payors doesn’t cease.
 Many providers make the mistake of not having regular contact with their payor representatives.
-You should be meeting with the payor representatives on an on-going basis (quarterly, at the minimum).
-That way, you address any issues immediately—before they get out of hand.
+You should be meeting with the payor representatives on an on-going basis (at least quarterly, for example.
+That way, you address any issues immediately—before they become out-of-hand.
 In doing so, you can create a healthy and open working relationship that lasts longer.

 Provider contracts are a legal minefield, filled with confusing language, fine print, and contract jargon.
 All of this makes it difficult for providers to understand the terms of the deal fully.